kolliparabharatgithub/Weather_Data/README.md

 # Weather_Data
-The weather data system supports storage of temperature and humidity values from various devices, in a MongoDB database.
+I had developed the weather data system supports storage of temperature and humidity values from various devices, in a MongoDB database.